 - Or, cost less than the employee reported, allowing them to pocket the difference.

-Should SMBs look out for workers blowing millions of company dollars on timeshares?
+Should SMBs look out for workers blowing thousands of company dollars on big screen TVs and soundbars?
 No. But a few expensive dinners for clients or fraudulent claims for office supplies a quarter can add up to substantial damage over time.

 HOW TO PREVENT IT: What qualifies as “office supplies” at your company?
 What’s the exact per diem allotment for traveling workers?
 What are the approved types of purchases with that per diem?